 CBT or Cognitive Behavioural Therapy: looks at thought and behaviour patterns and is useful in helping a person work towards a specific change in something they do or are afraid of doing.
 By keeping a weekly record of thoughts and feelings for example, a client can help a therapist to understand his or her personal blocks and difficulties.
 In this way a person can learn to study themselves in-between sessions and often this becomes a useful support once therapy has ended.
 This method is particularly helpful to people struggling with addictive patterns around eating, drinking, gambling, internet usage, exercising, socialising and studying for example.
 It can also help in cases where a person is fearful of taking some action such as driving, using lifts, dating, asking for a pay rise at work or learning to be assertive in a relationship, to name but a few.

-Emotions and Bodily Responses are also involved in peoples’ reactions and responses to life events so part of this self-monitoring can focus on what is happening in your body and how you are feeling when you are anxious about something or feeling stuck in a behaviour pattern.
+This form of therapy known as Dialectical Behaviour Therapy, focuses primarily on emotional instabilities, offering skills to help an individual control their behaviour when they are emotionally distressed.
+DBT incorporates mindfulness practice to enhance awareness and control over thoughts, feelings and behavioural urges with opportunity to practice skills in sessions.
+DBT also considers how emotional turmoil may be impacting relationships and provides tools to improve interpersonal difficulties.
+Emotions and Bodily Responses are involved in peoples’ reactions and responses to life events so DBT will heighten your awareness of what is happening in your body when you are feeling anxious about something or feeling stuck in a behaviour pattern.
 It may be that you notice yourself becoming very tense with shallow breathing when you are fearful or you may start to sweat a lot.
 You may have different feelings such as anger, frustration or sadness depending on what you are attempting to do.
 People are complex because their responses in life involve feelings and bodily reactions as well as thoughts and action.
-Therapy can help you to tune into your body and personal feelings and learn how to use these more in making decisions and taking important actions in your life.
+DBT Therapy can help you to tune into your body and personal feelings and learn how to use skills to improve personal and interpersonal situations in your life.

 Psychodynamic & Jungian Approaches